arenaxr/arena-docs/content/3d-content/index.md

 ![tutorial_14](../../assets/img/blender/tutorial_14.png)

 In the bottom left menu, select how you want to export the file. \*.glb, \*.gltf, and separate \*.gltf are valid options.
 If using the separate \*.gltf, make sure to upload the entire folder later.
-In this case, I'm exporting it as a single \*.gltf.
+In this case, we are exporting it as a single \*.gltf.

 ![tutorial_15](../../assets/img/blender/tutorial_15.png)